djn-hgs/advent-of-code-2023/README.md

 So then I looked for anything it _was_ spotting that it shouldn't... and realised that my original debug had omitted one `+ 1` which meant that it was over-matching one case (which I thought I had already spotted and sorted and therefore discounted from my testing)... and therefore not including a ratio because I was matching 3 values when it should have been 2.

 Doh.

+## Day 4

+### Part 1

+Yet more `regex` to sort the parsing.
+Quite enjoyed that.
+Whoop.
+Realised that the problem was then solved with some set intersections and that was that.

+### Part 2

+If I'd created the dictionary that I'd thought of creating in [Part 1]() then this would have been trivial.
+As it was, following the explanation on the site suggested a simple, non-recursive, solution that worked perfectly... or would have done if I hadn't messed up my indexing AGAIN.
+Lesson learned.

+Just read the post about not including my inputs in my repos so time to fiddle with some `.gitignore` files.